beartype/plum/docs/comparison.md

 For example,

-% skip: start  "multipledispatch is not installed or tested"
+% skip: start "`multipledispatch` is not installed."

 ```python
 from numbers import Number